-- (ii) only take place starting at the time specified in the liquor licence until 13:00 on a Saturday; - (b) where the seller is the holder of an on-consumption licence, only take place starting from 09:00 until 22:00; and - (c) not take place on a Sunday or a public holiday, except where the seller is the holder of an onconsumption licence and the liquor is sold to a person who is residing at the accommodation establishment where the liquor is sold. - (4) A person who contravenes or fails to comply with subregulation (2) or (3) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act. - (5) A police officer who is a peace officer within the meaning of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), may, without a warrant, seize any liquor that is suspected to have been sold or has been purchased in contravention of this regulation and the seized liquor must, subject to changes required in the context, be dealt with in accordance with the provisions of the Liquor Act, as if it were liquor seized in terms of that Act.
+- (ii) starting at the time specified in the liquor licence until 13:00 on a Saturday; - (b) where the seller is the holder of an on-consumption licence, only take place - - (i) on a take-away basis if the seller is a holder of an off-sales licence; and - (ii) starting from 09:00 until 18:00 on Mondays to Saturdays,

+(c) not take place on a Sunday or a public holiday, except where the seller is the holder of an onconsumption licence and the liquor is sold to a person who is residing at the accommodation establishment where the liquor is sold.

+- (4) A person who contravenes or fails to comply with subregulation (2) or (3) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act. - (5) A police officer who is a peace officer within the meaning of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), may, without a warrant, seize any liquor that is suspected to have been sold or has been purchased in contravention of this regulation and the seized liquor must, subject to changes required in the context, be dealt with in accordance with the provisions of the Liquor Act, as if it were liquor seized in terms of that Act.